Growth vs. Value: Identifying the Right Investment Approach For You

 Here are some factors to consider when determining the best investment strategy for you.

-Risk tolerance.
 It’s important to understand risk tolerance before making an investment decision.
-When people think about risk, they immediately think about loss.
-But it’s more beneficial to think about risk as the degree of uncertainty you are willing to overcome (through education and research) to achieve potentially greater returns.
-A main reason so many investors miss out on great returns has been discomfort with volatility.
-As a rule of thumb, value stocks, determined by their intrinsic value, tend to be less risky than growth stocks, which focus on the anticipated outperformance of the overall market.
+When people think about risk, they may immediately think about loss.
+But it may be more beneficial to think about risk as the degree of uncertainty you are willing to overcome (through education and research) to achieve potentially greater returns.7 A main reason some investors miss out on great returns has been discomfort with volatility.

-Time horizon.
-Look at how individual investors develop their portfolios for long-term returns vs. market timing with “hot stocks.”
-A person’s age should be taken into consideration.
-Determine when you will need the money.
+Look at how individual investors develop their portfolios for long-term returns versus market timing with “hot stocks.”
+A person’s age should be taken into consideration,8 as well as determining when you will need the money.

-Personal goals.
 Are you seeking current income from your portfolio?
 If so, you may want to explore value stocks.
-Most growth stocks don’t pay dividends because they prioritize future growth potential by reinvesting profits back into the business to generate more growth.
-Do you want stable, predictable growth?
+Most growth stocks don’t pay dividends because they prioritize future growth potential by reinvesting profits back into the business to generate more growth.1 Do you want more stable, predictable growth?
 Are you willing to trade in comfort for extreme growth?
 When will you need a return on your investment?
 These are all questions to consider when developing your personal goals.

 For new investors, there’s an opportunity to pursue these different styles of investing through mutual funds or exchange traded funds (ETFs).
 Both of these offer a way to purchase a basket of equities that focus on growth or value funds.